Solving rescheduling problems in heterogeneous urban railway networks using hybrid quantum-classical approach: Methods and Model

-The model yields an integer linear program, and the time variables can be constrained even into a finite range using the parameter $d_{\max}$.
-Note that the binary variables have the obvious symmetry property
+Our model is formulated as an integer linear program.
+Moreover, as the time variables are constrained a finite range using the parameter $d_{\max}$, all variables are of a finite range.
+We intend to limit the number of variables as much as possible.
+The binary variables have the obvious symmetry property